-This pumpkin vegetable stew is a great way to welcome spring when you are cleaning out your pantry.
-You probably already have many of these ingredients in your pantry and you can adapt this recipe by using the veggies you have in your fridge.
+This pumpkin veggie stew is a great way to welcome spring or fall when you are cleaning out your pantry.
+You probably already have many of these ingredients in your pantry, and you can adapt this recipe by using the veggies you have in your fridge.
+This cozy and filling recipe

 Spring has sprung!
 It’s that time of year when I start going through the pantry now that spring has happily arrived.
 I take a look at what I have and what things I need to use up, especially the canned goods that I bought last fall.
 What I found was plenty of canned beans, canned tomato, and canned pumpkin!
 So I thought of making a dish that used all of these, namely, pumpkin veggie stew.
 This recipe uses seven cans in total, great for a headstart in clearing the pantry.

 As a partner, I developed this recipe for Imperfect Produce as part of their effort to create the best recipes for using up leftovers and pantry items.
 Check out Imperfect Produce’s free e-cookbook featuring many ways to reduce food waste here!

-I made plenty so that there would be leftovers throughout the week.
+I made plenty of this pumpkin veggie stew so that there would be leftovers throughout the week.
 The flavors develop as the stew sits, so leftovers are even more delicious.
-You can definitely taste the pumpkin in it.
+You can definitely taste the pumpkin.

 This pumpkin veggie stew hits the spot when you need something that